wolfma61/psconfig/readme.md

 - Enlist in this github project

 ```
-git clone --recursive https://github.com/wolfma61/psconfig.git WindowsPowerShell
+git clone --recursive https://github.com/wolfma61/psconfig.git PowerShell
 ```

-The last step will create the repository clone in the `WindowsPowerShell` subdirectory inside the `$env:USERPROFILE\Documents` folder.
+The last step will create the repository clone in the `PowerShell` subdirectory inside the `$env:USERPROFILE\Documents` folder.